christroutner/gatsby-ipfs-personal-blog/markdown/blog/21-01-10-scrum-psf-community.md

 path: '/blog/scrum-psf-community'
 ---

-Over the last year, my professional role has shifted massivly from a developer to a product owner.
-I still do a lot of coding, I'm spending more and more of my time guiding and mentoring other developers to do the building for me.
+Over the last year, my professional role has shifted massively from a developer to a product owner.
+I still do a lot of coding, but I'm spending more and more of my time guiding and mentoring other developers to do the building for me.
 I re-watched this summary video of Agile Scrum and the role of the Product Owner, in order to brush up on my vocabulary:

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/502ILHjX9EE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>